-All students in Music 130, including those emphasizing composition and those who were judged at an "Upper Intermediate" or "Advanced" level on the Advisory Audition must audition at the end of fall quarter.
+All students pursuing the B.M., or Western Art Music concentration of the B.A., taking Music 130 must audition at the end of fall quarter.
+This includes those emphasizing composition and those who were judged at an "Upper Intermediate" or "Advanced" level on the Advisory Audition

-At that time, all B.A. students should exhibit at least an upper-intermediate level on their major instrument or voice, as defined by the following guidelines:
+At that time, students should exhibit at least an upper-intermediate level on their major instrument or voice, as defined by the following guidelines:

 - tone production of high quality;